AaryanSharma03/soc_workshop/README.md

 ![Inverter (1)](https://github.com/user-attachments/assets/de55ac2b-6d24-4d85-a8bc-3cd46062b2d2).
   Identify the nodes and name them (nodes are basically points which defines a component between them)
 ![Inverter (2)](https://github.com/user-attachments/assets/8ead1d81-507d-4460-841e-2890c32b4db7).
-4. Now you can create your `.cir` file using this reference `MODEL Decriptions` `NETLIST Description` can be generated and appropriate `SIMULATION Commands` can be issued
+4. Now you can create your `.cir` file using this reference `MODEL Decriptions` `NETLIST Description` can be generated and appropriate `SIMULATION Commands` can be issued this whole process can be done on notepad.
 ```javascript
   *** MODEL Descriptions ***
   *** NETLIST Description ***
   M1 out in vdd vdd pmos W=0.375u L=0.25u
   M2 out in 0 0 nmos W=0.375u L=0.25u
   cload out 0 10f
   Vdd vdd 0 2.5
   Vin in 0 2.5
   *** SIMULATION Commands ***